North Manitou Island Day Trip – September 11th, 2023

 In previous years the North Manitou Island site tours have focused on the history of Cottage Row, the Life-saving Station, the lumber industry, history of rural agriculture and other aspects of island life.
 We will have interesting guides and interpreters volunteering their time who will share their knowledge of North Manitou Island.

-Led by Nick Seguin, Leland Public School – Walk down to the island school site (1mi total) and learn about recent changes and the future plans being considered by Leland Public School, the property owner.
+Led by Nick Seguin, Leland Public School – Learn about the island school and the future plans being considered by Leland Public School, the property owners.
+(1 .5 mi total)

 8:45am Board the Boat (Mishe-Mokwa)